 We are working with government, energy companies, regulators and consumer groups to secure sustainable and affordable energy for all Australians.

-Our recent efforts have focused on:
+Our recent work is focused on:

 Identifying which Australian households are experiencing fuel poverty requires more than a single measure.